skyway/skyway.github.io/en/ios-tutorial.md

 #### Connecting to the partner

 If a PeerID is selected in the `PeerListViewController`, the `didSelectPeer` method will be called.
-Call the `callWithId` function, passing the PeerID of the partner and your own localStream as arguments, to connect to the specified PeerID.
+Call the `callWithId` method, passing the PeerID of the partner and your own localStream as arguments, to connect to the specified PeerID.
 After calling, set up the necessary event callbacks.
 Details of `setMediaCallbacks` will be explained later.